bverma0808/livetail/README.md

 8. To stop click the 'STOP' button and the watching of file will actually be stopped and you will be redirected to home page again
    ![home page](https://s3.ap-south-1.amazonaws.com/ohsahi/s1.png)

+###When running on remote machine
+Change value of 'url' in file 'public/js/app.js' from 'http://localhost:8080' to your server's IP and PORT

 ###Next Version:
 Next version would contain the option to specify the number of lines in 'tail'command